dermotte/itec-webpage-mlux/courses/seriousgames-ws2122.md

 ### Extra Curricular Activities
 A common optional task is participating in or organizing an extra curricular activity.
 It's self-organized, so a student proposes an activity, involving a non-entertainment game to the teacher.
 After being signed off, the organizer proposes the activity publicly (and early enough) on Discord in the Non-Entertainment Games channel.
 Students then can participate.
 After the activity the organizer sends a short report to the teacher, including the names of the people who participated and a very short summary.
 Each student can get at maximum one organizer achievement (100 XP) but multiple participation achievements (25 XP).

-An example would be to proposer a fitness game, like Zombies, Run! and people do a running training with the app and then reflect on it in a group discussion.
+An example would be to propose a fitness game, like Zombies, Run! and people do a running training with the app and then reflect on it in a group discussion.

 ## Topics